tsukuba-websci/MPS-TOM-Urnmodel/ga/README.en.md

 $ pwd # => /path/to/ga
 $ python grid_search.py <target_data>  [rho] [nu] [s]
 ```
 The results will be saved in json format under `results/grid_search/`.
+Note that it takes about one full day to run `grid_search.py` on a Mac Book Pro (M1 Pro, 32GB) for one target data.

 To find the best population size, mutation rate, and crossover rate from the grid search results, run `search_best.py`.
 ```bash